 In another 2015 study, a 14-year-old girl developed erosions on her nose after applying several drops of apple cider vinegar to remove two moles, based on a protocol she’d seen on the internet (28).

 5Apple cider vinegar has a few drug interactions to be aware of.
-A few medications interact with apple cider vinegar as well as other vinegars including insulin or insulin-stimulating medications, potassium-lowering medications including Digoxin (Lanoxin) and certain diuretic drugs.
+A few medications interact with apple cider vinegar as well as other kinds of vinegar including insulin or insulin-stimulating medications, potassium-lowering medications including Digoxin (Lanoxin) and certain diuretic drugs.

 Typical dosages range from 1–2 teaspoons (5–10 ml) to 1–2 tablespoons (15–30 ml) per day, mixed in 8 ounces of water.